lexbaileylowrisc/qemu/docs/opentitan/pyot.md

                         generate an eflash image file for MTD bus -f, --flash RAW       SPI flash image file
+  -g, --otcfg file      configuration options for OpenTitan devices -H, --no-flash-header
+                        application and/or bootloader files contain no OT header
-  -g, --otcfg file      configuration options for OpenTitan devices -K, --keep-tmp        Do not automatically remove temporary files and dirs
+  -K, --keep-tmp        Do not automatically remove temporary files and dirs
                         on exit
   -l, --loader file     ROM trampoline to execute, if any